mcab3/EDM-Portfolio/Midterm Lab Task 3/README.md

 # Midterm Lab Task 3 - Creating PIVOT TABLE and DASHBOARD

-## Overview

-This project provides a Data Science Dashboard to analyze job data related to salaries, roles, states, and company sizes.
-The dashboard includes **PivotTables**, **charts**, and **interactive slicers** for exploring and visualizing the data.
+This portfolio provides a Data Science Dashboard to analyze job data related to salaries, roles, states, and company sizes.
+The dashboard includes PivotTables, charts, and interactive slicersfor exploring and visualizing the data.

 ---